How to Scale Quality: The Delivery System That Works Without You

 Days 4–7: Process Documentation (8 hours)

-You already have an ideal delivery process.
-You just haven’t written it down.
-This phase turns your instinctive workflow into a documented system anyone can follow.
+You already have an ideal delivery process; you just haven’t written it down yet.
+This phase turns your instinctive workflow into a documented system that anyone on your team can follow.

-Walk through your best recent deliverable.
-Write down every step you took, in order.
-Include the small ones.
-“Review client brief before starting” counts.
-“Check output against quality rubric before sending” counts.
+Walk through your best recent deliverable and write down every step you took, in order.
+Include the small ones: “review client brief before starting” counts, and “check output against quality rubric before sending” counts.
 Every step that’s currently automatic needs to become explicit.

 Step 2: Create checklists for each phase

-Break your process into phases (intake, execution, review, delivery).
-Build a checklist for each phase, listing every action that needs to happen.
+Break your process into phases (intake, execution, review, delivery), and build a checklist for each phase that lists every action that needs to happen.
 These checklists are how someone else replicates your process without needing to be you.

 Step 3: Build quality gates

-Quality gates are the checkpoints where work gets verified before moving to the next phase.
-Not at the end—throughout the process.
-Early gates catch problems when they’re cheap to fix.
+Define quality gates as the checkpoints where work gets verified before moving to the next phase, not just at the end.
+Early gates catch problems when they’re still cheap to fix.

-Identify 2–4 points in your process where a quick check prevents downstream rework.
-For most service businesses, these are:
+Identify 2–4 points in your process where a quick check prevents downstream rework; for most service businesses, these are the moments after initial work is complete, after refinement, and before final delivery.

 Step 4: Define corrective actions